 Any media that are no longer protected by copyright are sometimes described as having entered the public domain.
 To find out more about public domain media, see the U.S. Copyright Office website - opens in new window or tab.

-If you describe the content offered in your eBay listing as having entered the public domain, make sure you meet both of these requirements:
+If you describe the content offered in your eBay listing or product as having entered the public domain, make sure you meet both of these requirements:

 - You've confirmed that the content is in fact in the public domain